Public Law and Public Finance

 Real Estate / Economic Development

-Most recently, Julia Sylva, the founder of the Firm, has acquired an expertise in the federal, state and local regulation of commercial cannabis business entities.
+Most recently, Julia Sylva, the founder of the Firm, has acquired expertise in the federal, state, and local regulation of commercial cannabis business entities.
 She is retained as

 Corporate and Business Law